sparkflows/writing-new-node/README.md

 # fire-examples

+This repository contains a sample node based on which new nodes can be created.
+It also contains published datasets and workflows to be used in Sparkflows.

+## Contents

 This repo contains the following:

 * fire core jar file
 * this README file which provides details on configuring and running the server
 * example workflows and data which you can start using immediately

+## Directory Structure

 Below is the directory structure of the files mentioned above.